Working on huge data required some basic tools to filter or classify data in the group, and the result must be fruitful.

 How to Create a Conditional formatting rule?

-Walk me through the step by step tutorial:
+Walk me through the step-by-step tutorial:

 - Lunch Outlook >> Click View Tab >> View Setting.

 - Click Add and enter the name of your formatting rule.
-Name your rule & Hit font, change the font, style, effects, and color according to your choice.
+Name your rule & Hit font, and change the font, style, effects, and color according to your choice.

-- Click Condition, Type the address or part of the address in the From field on the Messages tab.
+- Click Condition, and Type the address or part of the address in the From field on the Messages tab.
 For instance: we are required to highlight all messages from instamojo.com.

 - Hit Ok and close the dialog box, and the expected results are incredible, colored email messages from the desired server name in your inbox are clearly visible.
 [Refer: Snapshot]